What Are the Best Books to Learn Portuguese? Try These 14 on for Size!

 You are now ready to take the final step and become the master of Portuguese you have always wanted to be.

-You can easily have a conversation with a native speaker, you understand most of the things you read and your listening comprehension skills are spot on.
+At this point, you can easily have a conversation with a native speaker, understand most of the things you read and your listening comprehension skills are spot on.

 Use these books to get closer to fluency, and learn to use the language like a native!